darthmall/darthmall.net/src/weblog/2023/where-king-kong-lived.md

 So I’m starting to look over the resources from groups likes [Strong Towns](https://www.strongtowns.org/), trying to figure out how to get involved locally and influence decisions that make Lafayette, CO a little nicer without a car.
 Like Henry, I’m hoping that there may be some value in my software skills that can help these efforts—even if it’s just that I’m good at wrangling a spreadsheet.
+Or maybe I just need to show up to City Council meetings to ask the tough questions, like: why do the cops need pickup trucks?[^4]

 I’d much rather live in a world where people can find community and entertainment just about anywhere, instead of so many people all trying to pile into the same four cities.

+Anyway, from one Colorado ➯ New York ➯ Colorado transplant to another: welcome back, Henry!

 <aside>
 <p><strong>Postscript</strong></p>